cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 * OpenMPI (optional, could use Gloo, which is included)

-We will outline here simple install instructions for various operating systems while also describing different instalations based on MPI vs GLOO
+We will outline here simple install instructions for various operating systems while also describing different instalations based on MPI vs Gloo

 ### Windows with OpenMPI

 TODO: NOT TESTED

 1. We assume you have gitbash installed.
-We also assume that you use for the instalation steps an administarative gitbash terminal
+We also assume that you use for the installation steps an administrative gitbash terminal

    TBD (see our docuementatio in cloudmesh-mpi) no reason to duplicate